Victoria Legal Aid

 Day-to-day decisions, such as what the children eat or wear, are not included.

-If the court finds both parents share parental responsibility, then the parents must try to come to agreement about major long-term decisions affecting the children.
+If the court finds both parents have joint parental responsibility, then the parents must consult each other about the major long-term decision and make a genuine joint decision.

 Practical considerations

-When deciding whether an arrangement is practical, the court will look at:
+When deciding whether an arrangement is practical and is in the children's best interest, the court will look at:

 • how far apart the parents live